"You Stopped Bringing It Up"

 You used to try.
 You'd name the real issue on the call.
 Push back on a scope that didn't make sense.
 Try to have the conversation about what was actually going on before jumping into the build.

 And you got a blank stare.
-Or a polite redirect.
 Or the project just moved forward like you hadn't said anything.

 That teaches you something fast.
 The role — as most clients define it — doesn't have room for what you actually see.
 They're hiring a designer.
 They want a design.